JetBrains/kotlin-web-site/pages/docs/reference/packages.md

   * top-level functions and properties;
   * functions and properties declared in [object declarations](object-declarations.html#object-declarations);
   * [enum constants](enum-classes.html).

-Unlike Java, Kotlin does not have a separate ["import static"](https://docs.oracle.com/javase/8/docs/technotes/guides/language/static-import.html) syntax; all of these declarations are imported using the regular `import` keyword.

 ## Visibility of Top-level Declarations